-Maximize Your Website's Potential: The Importance of a Content Audit
+Maximize Your Website Conversions: How to Perform a Content Audit

 If you were to ask any number of companies about their content strategy, most of them would tell you about new content creation.
 Maybe they'd mention monitoring the performance of their content for insights about what their editorial calendar for future months should include.
 The best online marketers know better.
 They understand the importance of looking at past content to adjust pieces to improve results in the future.

-Content audits are critical elements of a successful Content Marketing implementation.
+Content audits are critical elements when implementing successful Content Marketing.
 They are a powerful way to improve website traffic quickly.
-If you have a website that's 3-5 years old, have regular content production and have never performed a content audit, you should expect your organic traffic to increase 50-100% or more when going through your first audit and improvement program.
+If you have a website that's 3-5 years old, have regular content production, and have never performed a content audit, you should expect your organic traffic to increase 50-100% or more when going through your first audit and improvement program.

 From a marketing perspective, your content represents your brand.
-Maintaining, updating, and improving the content you put out to your audience shapes how visitors and customers see you as an authority in your industry.
+Maintaining, updating, and improving your content to your audience shapes how visitors and customers see you as an authority in your industry.
 A clear topical focus, ease of discovery, and ensuring value for users all arise from optimizing and curating your existing content.

 Regular content maintenance is not only worthwhile, it is an essential endeavour to ensure your content is and keeps working for you.